 PATHWAYS TO MINISTRY

 “Call” is God’s invitation to use God-given gifts and talents to minister in the church and in the world.
 A deacon is called to serve all people, particularly the poor, the sick, and the oppressed, and to equip and lead the laity in ministries of compassion, justice, and service in the world.
 The deacon’s leadership role exemplifies Christian discipleship, creates opportunities for others to enter into discipleship, and connects the church’s worship with its service in the world.
-Specific information for youth can be found here.
+Specific information for youth.

 What is the process for becoming a United Methodist deacon?